 Market risk is the risk that the fair value of future cash flows of financial instruments will fluctuate due to the change in market variables.
 Market risk arises from positions in securities and derivatives as well as from our core retail, wealth and corporate businesses.
-The key risks to the Bank are foreign exchange, interest rate and credit spread.
-Market Risk within the Bank is a centralized group that is independent from the front line.
-Local currencies are handled by the local Bank and also monitored, measured and controlled from a market risk perspective, centrally.
+The key risks to the Bank are foreign exchange and interest rate.
+There is no credit spread risk as there are no non-sovereign bonds at the Bank.
+Market risk within the Bank is a centralized group that is independent from the front line.
+This mirrors the way that the hard currencies are managed by business units and although the local currencies are handled in their respective regions these are still monitored, measured and controlled from a market risk perspective, centrally.